 At St. Michael’s we follow a graduated response approach to the identification and support of special educational needs and disabilities.
 We follow an assess-plan-do-review cycle to ensure that all our children’s individual needs are met.
 Some children’s needs may be addressed through high quality first teaching and differentiation.
 Other children may need and individual support plan to be put in place; this is reviewed termly in consultation with parents and relevant professionals.

 Where appropriate, some children have an Education, Health and Care Plan, which is developed in conjunction with parents and carers, partner professionals and the local authority.

-If you think your child may have a special educational need please contact their class teacher or the SENCO Mr Gray through the school office.
+If you think your child may have a special educational need please contact their class teacher or the SENDCO Miss Potts through the school office.

 Further advice can be found on the Sunderland Local Offer page